 Purposeful Pathways: Faculty Planning for Curricular Coherence

-Purposeful Pathways: Faculty Planning for Curricular Coherence, funded by The Teagle Foundation, is a part of AAC&U’s Liberal Education and America’s Promise signature initiative.
-It supports campus teams at four institutions as they engage in ambitious faculty-led curricular changes leading to greater intentionality in students’ curricular pathways.
-With support and resources from AAC&U’s LEAP initiative and leadership, four institutions have developed action plans to create a more coherent and intentional curriculum that promotes purposeful pathways for student success.
+Purposeful Pathways: Faculty Planning for Curricular Coherence, funded by The Teagle Foundation, supports campus teams at four institutions as they engage in ambitious faculty-led curricular changes leading to greater intentionality in students’ curricular pathways.
+Campus teams have developed action plans to create a more coherent and intentional curriculum that promotes purposeful pathways for student success.

 - Community College of Philadelphia (PA)